 Landscaping Negatives for Mulch and Rock

-Cons of using Rock
+Cons of Using Rock Mulch

 While both mulch and rock coverage have their pros, there are also some cons to be aware of.
-Note that once you place rock in your landscaping, you should be certain this is the option for you.
-Rock is not only difficult to move out of an area but it also prevents annual plants and flowers from thriving.
+Note that once you place a rock in your landscaping, you should be certain this is the option for you.
+Rock mulch is not only difficult to move out of an area but it also prevents annual plants and flowers from thriving.
 This is mainly due to the fact that rock absorbs heat and makes the ground that it rests on substantially warmer.
 This is why research on your landscaping options is important.

-Cons of using Mulch
+Cons of Using Mulch

 - Can be washed away by rain